 Companies often highlight massive contract awards in press releases without explaining that those big-dollar figures are often spread out over many years and may depend on Congress approving the funds.
 Pay attention to these metrics when evaluating defense stocks:

-- Free cash flow: This is important for any business, but free cash flow can vary for defense contractors based on whether their projects are new or well established.
+- Free cash flow: This is important for any business, but it can vary for defense contractors depending on whether their projects are new or well-established.
 Companies often spend more in the early stages of a production contract, temporarily depressing cash flow.

-- Corporate backlogs: Investors should pay close attention to corporate backlogs, which are future contracts that have been awarded but not yet executed.
+- Corporate backlogs: Investors should pay close attention to these, as they represent future contracts that have been awarded but not yet executed.
 How much of a backlog has been funded and how much must go through the congressional budgeting process can vary greatly.

-- Book-to-bill ratio: This metric compares the value of orders received in a given quarter to the amount billed and indicates a company's growth potential.
+- Book-to-bill ratio: This metric compares the value of orders received in a given quarter to the value billed in that quarter and indicates a company's growth potential.
 A growing company should have a book-to-bill ratio of at least 1.0, implying that orders for future products are being booked at a rate that equals or exceeds what is being shipped today.

 Defense companies know investors are focused on these metrics and typically provide the relevant information in quarterly earnings reports or conference calls.